Mississippi State University Physician Assistant Early-Acceptance Program CS

 Criteria for Application Early Acceptance

-Applicants who wish to be considered for early-acceptance status must meet the following minimum criteria:
+Current Mississippi State University students with sophomore standing who wish to be considered for early acceptance status must meet the following minimum criteria:

 • ACT score of 27 or greater or SAT score of 1260 or greater.